Flair takes on The 2019 Rickshaw Challenge

-So far this adventure has helped to raise over £5600 which will be doubled by the Flair Foundation, with all proceeds going towards MacMillan Cancer Support in memory of our much-missed colleague Garry Marsland.
+The Rickshaw adventure has raised £12,300 which was recently donated to Macmillan, in memory of our much-missed colleague Garry Marsland.
 Macmillan supported the Marsland family throughout Garry’s battle with cancer so it’s so important for us to support the hard work of Macmillan so they can continue to support other families during the most difficult time of their lives.
-If you would like to donate head to: https://www.justgiving.com/fundraising/garrymarsland

 More from the blog …

 Introducing the Flair Rugs Shaggy Guide 31 OCTOBER 2019 What's not to love about Shaggy Rugs?!
 They look great and feel amazing, making perfect additions to cosy living room and bedrooms!
 At Flair we have so many, so we've shortlisted some of our fluffy favourites to...read more